AN-06/100DaysOfPython/Day3/README.md

    ```

-2. Navigate to the directory:
+2. Navigate to the Project Directory:

    ```bash
     cd 100DaysOfPython/Day3